microsoft/terraform-provider-azuredevops/website/docs/d/data_project.html.markdown

 - `state` - (Optional) State of the Project, if not specified all projects will be returned.
 Valid values are `all`, `deleting`, `new`, `wellFormed`, `createPending`, `unchanged`,`deleted`.

-DataSource without specifiying any arguments will return all projects.
+DataSource without specifying any arguments will return all projects.

 ## Attributes Reference